The Dalmanyi (Bell Gorge) Trails are closed from 1 December each year for the wet season.

 You can explore dramatic escarpments and spectacular waterfalls, including the impressive Dalmanyi (Bell Gorge) and take a bushwalk through the iconic Kimberley landscape of impressive sandstone cliffs, boab trees, and stunning waterholes.

-Looking for hikes and trails in Wunaamin Conservation Park or nearby?
-Try these walks with a similar grade.
+Looking for more walks in or near Wunaamin Conservation Park?
+Try these trails with a similar difficulty grade.

 Favourite